-Our Investment Manager's, KWILP's, approach is to ensure proper diversification by investing across a number of assets, sectors, countries and industries.
-KWILP also puts a high value on liquidity - being able to sell assets quickly.
+The investment approach is to ensure proper diversification by investing across a number of assets, sectors, countries and industries.
+High value is put on liquidity - being able to sell assets quickly.

-When using external investment managers (including where the Scheme invests in managed funds), KWILP considers diversification, liquidity, cost/fees (either or), potential risk and returns, and tax efficiency.
-KWILP also considers the credentials and track record and transparency of the external investment manager.
+When using external investment managers (including where the Scheme invests in managed funds), diversification, liquidity, cost/fees (either or), potential risk and returns, and tax efficiency are considered.
+Consideration is also given to the credentials and track record and transparency of the external investment manager.